 Is your dog no longer signalling to go out?
-Is your dog having decreased ability to respond to learned commands like name, tricks, ect?
-Are you having a hard time getting your dogs attention or are they seeming increasingly distracted?
+Is your dog having decreased ability to respond to learned commands like names, tricks, etc?
+Are you having a hard time getting your dog’s attention or are they seeming increasingly distracted?

 Has your dog no longer been playing with their favorite toys?
-Have they been less interested in exploration of areas or decreased interest in playing with family members?
-Are they showing repetitive behaviors like licking, circling or chewing?
+Have they been less interested in an exploration of areas or decreased interest in playing with family members?
+Are they showing repetitive behaviors like licking, circling, or chewing?

-Has your pet experienced increased anxiety when seperated from you?
+Has your pet experienced increased anxiety when separated from you?
 Do they seem more fearful or reactive to auditory stimuli?
-Do they have increased fear of going new places or even going outside?
+Do they have an increased fear of going to new places or even going outside?

 What to do if you answered yes to some of these questions…